 He holds a PhD in Artificial Intelligence from the University of Johannesburg, under the supervision of Prof. Tshilidzi Marwala (Rector of the United Nations University and UN Under-Secretary-General).
-He also holds an M.Sc. in Information Management Engineering, a B.Sc. in Industrial Engineering and Management (cum laude), and a B.A. in Economics and Management from the Technion – Israel Institute of Technology.
+He also holds an M.Sc. in Information Management Engineering (Excellence Scholarship), a B.Sc. in Industrial Engineering and Management (cum laude), and a B.A. in Economics and Management from the Technion – Israel Institute of Technology.

 He was awarded the Outstanding Leadership Award at the Money 2.0 Conference in recognition of his leadership and innovation in the financial sector.